hstevans/Food-Sales-Predictions/README.md

 - Data cleaning to prepare the data for accurate analysis
 - Creation of exploratory & explanatory visualizations to explore and explain the data analysis in a clear manner
 - Preprocessing to prepare the data for analysis through machine learning
-- Machine Learning - training models through the creation of a linear regression model and decision tree regressor model to further explore and explain the data anaylsis
+- Machine Learning - training models through the creation of a linear regression model and decision tree regressor model to further explore and explain the data anaylsis and to explore which model would be best fit for the data

 ## Results